pharringtonp19/mecon/docs/chapters/the_first_model.md

     The aim of this chapter is to illustrate how economic models can be used to understand, explain and assess economic issues/policies.

+### **Economics**

+??? cite inline end "Partial Understanding"
+    Many people have written about the relationship between Economics and the "hard" sciences.
+While both strive to adhere to the scientific approach, it should be understood that Economic analyses fall well short of this.
+In Economics, you generally cannot test precise hypotheses without making unsupported assumptions. -- Read [this article](https://www.nytimes.com/2013/10/21/opinion/yes-economics-is-a-science.html) by Raj Chetty for an alternative take though)

+Economics is the study of relationships that exists within the economy (relationships between the government and the consumer, between the consumer and the firm, between a consumer today and a consumer in the future - to name a few).
+Our understanding of these relationships is **partial**.
+In part, because these relationships change over time, and in part because we cannot run an unlimited number of experiments to study these relationships (often, we cannot perform a single experiment to study the relationship of interest).

 ### **Constructing a Model**
 Can you construct a model to help you understand an some Economic relationship?